What is Letters, Arts & Sciences?

 - college student counseling.

-LAS graduates have also enhanced their careers in human resource management and other fields.
-Some students have combined the LAS degree with a minor in psychology or business.
-Because LAS is an individual degree, the possibilities are endless!
+Other LASCC graduates have enhanced their careers, for example, by gaining skills in human resource management and business.
+Recent students have combined the LASCC major with minors in psychology, human development and family studies, business, or biology.
+Because LASCC is an individual degree, many choices are possible!

 Contact the LAS Adviser